att/AJSC/cdp-pal/Readme.md

-﻿CONTINUOUS DEPLOYMENT PLATOFORM - PROVIDER ABSTRACTION LAYER
+# CONTINUOUS DEPLOYMENT PLATOFORM - PROVIDER ABSTRACTION LAYER

-OVERVIEW
+## OVERVIEW

 PAL helps automate the creation, migration, and management of cloud-deployed applications and their needed hardware/software environment.
 PAL will be used in the common cloud architecture to allow for the deployment, migration, and scaling up/down of cloud deployed applications.